Unlike the pedestal on which omega-3s have been placed, omega-6 fatty acids raise some eyebrows.

 Walnuts might be one of the best brain foods, thanks to their high levels of omega-3s.
 In fact, making walnuts a part of your daily diet has been linked with a decreased risk and progression of brain disorders, as well as heart disease and type 2 diabetes, according to a February 2020 study in Nutrients

+Walnuts are high in healthy fats, but they're also one of the top nuts high in omega-6.
 A 1-ounce serving contains 64 percent of the AI for omega-6 (and 161 percent of the AI for omega-3).

 3. Safflower Oil: 10,149 mg, 60% AI

-Oils are a common source of omega-6 fatty acids and safflower oil is no exception: It packs 60 percent of the AI per 1-tablespoon serving.
+Oils are a common source of omega-6 fatty acids and safflower oil is no exception: It has 60 percent of the AI per 1-tablespoon serving.
 In order to mix up where your sources of fat come from, it's important to use a variety of oils in your cooking and dressings.

 4. Sunflower Seeds: 9,310 mg, 55% AI